List of memorials to Tecumseh: Canada

 Tecumseh is honored in Canada as a hero and military commander who played a major role in Canada's successful repulsion of an American invasion in the War of 1812, which, among other things, eventually led to Canada's nationhood in 1867 with the British North America Act.
 Among the tributes, Tecumseh is ranked 37th in The Greatest Canadian list.
 The Canadian naval reserve unit HMCS Tecumseh is based in Calgary, Alberta.
 The Royal Canadian Mint released a two dollar coin on June 18, 2012 and will release four quarters, celebrating the Bicentennial of the War of 1812.
 The second quarter in the series, was released in November 2012 and features Tecumseh.

 The Ontario Heritage Foundation & Kent Military Reenactment Society erected a plaque in Tecumseh Park, 50 William Street North, Chatham, Ontario, reading: "On this site, Tecumseh, a Shawnee Chief, who was an ally of the British during the war of 1812, fought against American forces on October 4, 1813.
 Tecumseh was born in 1768 and became an important organizer of native resistance to the spread of white settlement in North America.
-The day after the fighting here, he was killed in the Battle of Thames near Moraviantown.
+The day after the fighting here, he was killed in the Battle of the Thames near Moraviantown.
 Tecumseh park was named to commemorate strong will and determination."

 He is also honored by a massive portrait which hangs in the Royal Canadian Military Institute.
 The unveiling of the work by Gertrude Steiger Kearns CM, commissioned under the patronage of Kathryn Langley Hope and Trisha Langley, took place at the Toronto-based RCMI on October 29, 2008.

 A replica of the War of 1812 warship HMS Tecumseh was built in 1994 and displayed in Penetanguishene, Ontario, near the raised wreck of the original HMS Tecumseh.
 The original HMS Tecumseh was built in 1815 to be used in defense against the Americans.
 First on Lake Erie, she moved to Lake Huron in 1817.
 She sank in Penetanguishene harbor in 1828, and was raised in 1953.

 Mount Tecumseh in the Canadian Rockies of southern Alberta is officially named in his honor.